Board & PE Insights

 Why It Matters for EBITDA

 A board that receives granular commercial data — pricing by segment, margin by product line, working capital trend by month — can identify performance drift before it becomes structural.
 A board receiving consolidated P&L summaries is operating blind.
-Use the Diagnose execution gaps to assess where your business sits on the key dimensions boards should be monitoring.
+Use the Run the value creation diagnostic to assess where your business sits on the key dimensions boards should be monitoring.

 Diagnosing Board Effectiveness